SanjulaGanepola/github-local-actions/README.md

 5. **Run Workflow Event**: Run a specific event on a workflow.
 6. **Run Job Event**: Run a specific event on a job.

-You can access these commands via:

-* Use the buttons in the Workflows view header for workspace-wide commands (like "Run All Workflows")
-* Inline buttons that appear when hovering over workflows and jobs
-* Right-click context menu for workflows and jobs

 ![Workflows View](https://raw.githubusercontent.com/SanjulaGanepola/github-local-actions/main/images/workflows-view.png)

 ## History